skandanakv/Trading_ProjectAssignment/README.md

 ---

- 📌 **Trading Dashboard – Full Stack Assignment**
+# 📌 **Trading Dashboard – Full Stack Assignment**

 A full-stack trading dashboard built using **React**, **Node.js**, **Express**, and **SQLite**.
-Users can register, log in with JWT authentication, connect to a mock broker using credentials, and fetch portfolio data (balance + holdings + PnL calculations).
+Users can register, log in with JWT authentication, connect to a mock broker, and fetch portfolio data (balance + holdings + PnL calculations).

 ---